ProteusMRIgHIFU/BabelViscoFDTD/README.md

 All those packages (excepting `pymesh`) are installable via `pip`.
 For `pymesh`, see tutorial 6 for more details.

-## Linux
-Overall, any LTS-type distribution is recommended to be sure CUDA compiler supports your default GCC installation.
-If your installation can run the default examples of CUDA, then you should be good.

-Ubuntu 20.04 LTS is an excellent candidate to start with.

-You will also need to install OpenCL headers and libraries such as `opencl-headers`, `ocl-icd-opencl-dev`, `intel-opencl-icd` and other libraries required by you GPU manufacturer to support OpenCL.
-You can verify you have a healthy OpenCL installation with the tool `clinfo`.

-### Linux in Windows through WSL2
-Starting in 2020, support for CUDA execution directly in WSL2 became possible.
-I highly recommended you give it a try as I have had excellent experiences with it.
-Just follow the official instructions from NVIDIA (https://docs.nvidia.com/cuda/wsl-user-guide/index.html)

-Please note that OpenCL is not supported under WSL2.
-You will still need to install the packages  `opencl-headers` and `ocl-icd-opencl-dev` to ensure all compilation is completed.

-## Windows native
-You will need a VStudio installation that is compatible with your CUDA version; for example, CUDA 11.2 supports officially VS 2015 to 2019.

-## MacOS
-Any recent version of MacOS and XCode with the command-line tools should be enough.
-Most tests have been done in Big Slur and Monterey.
-The CPU version in MacOS supports OpenMP in ARM64 processors (M1, M1 Max, M2 ultra, M2).
-In X86-64, the OpenMP feature is now turned as experimental, by default it will run only single thread.
-See below details how to enable it.
-For ARM64 version will have OpenMP fully enabled by default.

-The OpenCL and Metal backed have been tested in Intel-based integrated GPUs, AMD GPUs and  ARM64-based systems.
-There is, however, some limitations of AMD GPUs with OpenCL (see below MacOS notes for more details).

-Best scenario for ARM64-based systems is to use a fully native Python distribution.
-You can see details how to do this using homebrew; follow step 2 at https://towardsdatascience.com/how-to-easily-set-up-python-on-any-m1-mac-5ea885b73fab

-Metal backend will be available for both X86-64 and Apple Silicon systems.

 # Installation
 BabelViscoFDTD is available via `pip`
 ```